Code-Institute-Submissions/meganw22-Project2/README.md

 When playing against the Computer, there is a very likely chance of winning.
 I plan to improve the computers programming capability to block more than 2 matches in a row from the player.
 This will increase the challenge of winning against the computer.

 ### Computer can make the first move
 Currently, the computer always has the 2nd move of the game.
-Typically, the first move dictactes the stategy of the game and can hugely increase the first players advantage and chance of winning.
-My plan is allow the computer to place a move first to adjust the game play for more strategic gaming.
+Typically, the first move dictates the strategy of the game and can hugely increase the first players advantage and chance of winning.
+My plan is to allow the computer to place a move first to adjust the game play for more strategic gaming.

 # Technologies Used
 - GitHub, stores the main project with ability to deploy online